 As big as possible so we can bring plenty of grub for extended stays away from civilization.
 12V DC, and far more efficient than a typical dorm fridge.
 It pulls about 2.5 amps running at full blast (though they spec 5 amps for startup amp pull), which means we have four days of battery life if it ran all the time.
 Adding an efficiency increaser I added as an upgrade cut energy usage by 50%

-After 2.5 years of just water in jugs, I installed a Dometic sink (a continuous Ebay deal!), an electric pump, and 20 gallon water tank in the van.
+After 2.5 years of just water in jugs, I installed a Dometic sink, a cheap 12v electric pump (basically any will do), and 25 gallon water tank in the van.
 Check out the first item in this van upgrades post for some pics and links to what we used if you’re interested.
-Glass jugs of water (to avoid chemicals leaching into our water) is still our go-to for drinking water.
+Glass jugs of water (to avoid chemicals leaching into our water) are still our go-to for drinking water.

 Mercedes doesn’t provide stock side-panel windows that open.
 We went with a window that many Sprinter converters use, the CR Lawrence tilt-outs, and they’ve been great.